stimulant/ampm/README.md

     // system configuration.
     "postLaunchCommand": "",

     // Restart the app if it doesn't start up in this much time.
+Set to
+    // zero (default) to allow the app to take forever to start up.
-    "startupTimeout": 10,
+    "startupTimeout": 0,

     // Restart the app this many seconds of no heartbeat messages.
+Set to
+    // zero (default) to never restart due to lack of heartbeats.
-    "heartbeatTimeout": 5,
+    "heartbeatTimeout": 0,

     // Restart the machine after this many app restarts.
     "restartMachineAfter": Infinity,